-We study the nature of peer effects in the market for new cell phones.
-Our analysis builds on de-identified data from Facebook that combine information on social networks with information on users’ cell phone models.
-To identify peer effects, we use variation in friends’ new phone acquisitions resulting from random phone losses and carrier-specific contract terms.
-A new phone purchase by a friend has a large positive and long-term effect on an individual’s own demand for phones of the same brand, most of which is concentrated on the particular model purchased by the friend.
-We provide evidence that social learning is a central mechanism behind the observed peer effects.
-While peer effects increase the overall demand for cell phones, a friend’s purchase of a new phone of a particular brand can reduce individuals’ own demand for phones from competing brands—in particular those running on a different operating system.
-We discuss the implications of these findings for the nature of firm competition.
-We also find that stronger peer effects are exerted by more price-sensitive individuals.
-This positive correlation suggests that the elasticity of aggregate demand is substantially larger than the elasticity of individual demand.
-Through this channel, peer effects can reduce firms’ markups and, in many models, can contribute to relatively higher consumer surplus and more efficient resource allocation.
+We use de-identified data from Facebook to study the nature of peer effects in the market for cell phones.
+To identify peer effects, we exploit variation in friends’ new phone acquisitions resulting from random phone losses.
+A new phone purchase by a friend has a large and persistent effect on an individual’s own demand for phones of the same brand.
+While peer effects increase the overall demand for phones, a friend’s purchase of a particular phone brand can reduce an individual’s own demand for phones from competing brands, in particular if they are running on a different operating system.